Centre Co. woman uses LaunchBox to create her own company and product

 “We tried to strip away all of the extras that a lot of what we could consider [our] competitors have… so that it’s very easy to use and doesn’t require a lot of training, which is important for small and medium sized manufacturers,” Serensits said.

 She hopes her product is used by locals and all around the globe.
 Right now her company is looking to employ five-to-10 locals.
-Serensits says she hopes there’s opportunities for expansion in the future.
+Serensits says she hopes there are opportunities for expansion in the future.

 She plans to launch her product Trendable by next month.